clearblueyellow/Python-for-Cybersecurity-Professionals/README.md

 In the contemporary cybersecurity landscape, Security Operations Centers (SOCs) are confronted with an ever-increasing volume and sophistication of threats.
 To effectively manage this deluge of data, detect malicious activities, and respond swiftly to incidents, automation has become indispensable.
 Python, with its straightforward syntax, extensive libraries, and versatile capabilities, has emerged as a pivotal programming language for cybersecurity professionals, particularly within SOC environments.
 Its accessibility allows analysts who may not be dedicated software developers to create powerful tools, while its comprehensive standard library and rich ecosystem of third-party packages provide the means to tackle complex security challenges.

-## IOC Extractor from Unstructured Text
+## SimpleExtractor - IOC Extractor from Unstructured Text

 SOC analysts frequently encounter IOCs—such as IP addresses, domain names, file hashes, and URLs—embedded within unstructured text sources.
 These sources can include threat intelligence reports, security blogs, forum discussions, social media posts, or even internal incident notes.
 Manually sifting through large volumes of text to identify and extract these IOCs is a time-consuming, error-prone, and often tedious task.
 An automated IOC extractor script significantly streamlines this process, enabling analysts to quickly gather potential threat indicators for further investigation, enrichment, or input into security tools like SIEMs or TIPs.
 This automation frees up valuable analyst time, allowing them to focus on higher-value analytical tasks rather than manual data extraction.
 The ability to rapidly process diverse textual data for IOCs is crucial for maintaining situational awareness and responding effectively to emerging threats.